fivetran/dbt_app_reporting/README.md

 Do NOT include the individual app platform packages in this file.
 The app reporting package itself has dependencies on these packages and will install them as well.

 ### Step 3: Configure Database and Schema Variables
 By default, this package looks for your app platform data in your target database.
-If this is not where your app platform data is stored, add the relevant `<connector>_database` variables to your `dbt_project.yml` file (see below).
+If this is not where your app platform data is stored, add the relevant `<connection>_database` variables to your `dbt_project.yml` file (see below).

 By default, this package also looks for your connection data in specific schemas (`itunes_connect` and `google_play` for Apple App Store and Google Play, respectively).
 If your data is stored in a different schema, add the relevant `<connection>_schema` variables to your `dbt_project.yml` file (see below).